 - In 1960, Pope John XXIII made Bugnini secretary of the Preparatory

 - In 1962, the 1962 edition of the Roman Missal was released

-- adding St. Joseph to the Canon of the Mass
+While adding St. Joseph to the Canon is in almost all ways innocuous, it

 Also in 1962, Bugnini was removed from his position as the chair of

 His positions were deemed too progressive.